The Formation of Ultra-Diffuse Galaxies in Clusters: Methods

 The high-$\Sigma$ group dominates the massive end; the low-$\Sigma$ group contains most of the dwarfs.
 The fraction of galaxies that belong to each sequence varies smoothly as a function of $M_*$, as shown in the bottom panel Fig.~\ref{fig:sparc}.
 The low- and high-$\Sigma$ sequences follow slightly different relations, which we approximate as power laws: $\log_{10}(R_{\rm eff}/$kpc$)= a \log_{10}(M_*/M_\odot) + b$, with $(a_{\rm low},b_{\rm low})=(0.38,-2.94)$ and $(a_{\rm high},b_{\rm high})=(0.39,-3.51)$ respectively.
 These fits are shown in Fig.~\ref{fig:sparc} with cyan and red lines, respectively.
 The rms scatter in radii for both of these relations is similar, $\sigma_{\rm log(r)} \sim 0.15$.

 The grey curves in Fig.~\ref{fig:sparc} indicate the location of early-type galaxies from the GAMA survey, including scatter \citep[][]{Lange2015, Liske2015}.
 These overlap well the regime of high-$\Sigma$ disks, but have much smaller sizes than the low-$\Sigma$ sequence.
-These are the objects most likely to turn into UDGs by tidal effects, and leaving them out, as in \citet{Carleton2019}, who only considered GAMA spheroids, can have a strong effect on the results.
+These low surface brightness objects are the most likely to turn into UDGs by tidal effects, and leaving them out, as in \citet{Carleton2019}, who only considered GAMA spheroids, can have a strong effect on the results.

 Our modeling uses the two-sequence description of SPARC galaxies to assign sizes to all galaxies at infall time.
 In practice, we proceed as follows.
 Using its stellar mass at $t_{\rm inf}$, each galaxy is randomly assigned to the low- or high-$\Sigma$ sequences by following the SPARC fractions shown in the bottom panel of Fig.~\ref{fig:sparc}.
 Once this sorting is done, we use the individual power-law relations for the low- or high-$\Sigma$ sequence (plus scatter) to assign an infall value of $R_{\rm eff}$ to each galaxy.
 The projected effective radius is then converted into a 3D stellar half mass radius, denoted with $r_h$ hereafter, by assuming: $r_h = (4/3) R_{\rm eff}$.
+Although in principle this conversion factor might change from $\sim 0.78$ in the case of elliptical galaxies to $\sim 1.2$ for disks \citep[see e.g., ][]{Somerville2018}, we choose to keep the modeling simple by assuming the same transformation for all galaxies regardless of their morphological type.

-Additionally, because the infall redshift, $z_{\rm inf}$, can be quite early, and galaxy sizes are known to decrease with redshift, we correct the half mass radius $R_{\rm eff}$ at infall time by $(1 + z_{\rm inf})^{-0.75}$ \citep{Paulino-Afonso2017}.
+Additionally, because the infall redshift, $z_{\rm inf}$, can be quite early, and galaxy sizes are known to decrease with increasing redshift \citep[see e.g., ][]{vanderWel2014}, we correct the half mass radius $R_{\rm eff}$ (derived from the $z=0$ SPARC sample) to evolve at infall time by $(1 + z_{\rm inf})^{-0.75}$ \citep{Paulino-Afonso2017}.
 This procedure yields a population of cluster galaxies characterized by their infall times and stellar masses (from the simulation) as well as their sizes (computed as described above).
 The evolution of the dark halos surrounding these galaxies may be followed to $z=0$ in order to estimate the effects of cluster tides on the stellar component, as described below.